 In my experience, the more you bring the right people into your create process the better the work will be.
 As people of craft it can be hard to have a micro and macro lens on the work we are doing.
 Also there is a lot of different ways to solve a problem and some of the most interesting answers come from combining multiple solutions. —Joel Watkins, Designer & Animator

 The music was absolutely key to this collaboration and it became the skeleton on which we created everything around.
 From my past experiences on titles like Analogue/Digital 2013 and Likeminds, I found it really beneficial to work with the track early on.
 It’s this symbiotic relationship of being inspired by the music and the music being inspired by the visuals, which is super helpful in creating a piece that truly felt like they were created for each other.
 The music is the prime example of how great collaboration can span across different skills, mediums, and thinking.
 Shoutout to my bro Ambrose for nailing the track, and pretty much on the first round!

 Getting the music early on was really helpful, it was a very important compass that helped us understand the scope and task at hand.
 It shaped how we wanted the type to move and progress.
 As the music crescendos, so do the letters in motion. —Nicolas Girard (Worship), Type Designer & Animator

 If you’re collaborating with someone who has a skillset outside your own, my main takeaway is communicating as specifically as you possibly can, but also communicating honestly.
 Cutting the bullshit and trying to find the common language you both speak is the quickest way to get everyone on the same page.
-For us, that common language was designed.
+For us, that common language was design.
 So sketch it out, talk through photos and style frames, and don’t be afraid to say what you need to.

 Feedback is also a two-way street.
 Everyone should feel open to give and receive feedback.
 And don’t forget positive feedback and compliments are just as important as constructive criticism, if not even more valuable!